floh22/LeagueBroadcast/README.md

 1. Download latest release
 2. Unzip release to desired install folder
-3. Incase you do not have NodeJS installed on your system, run installNode.bat or install NodeJS manually
-4. Run setup.bat or follow frontend install instructions [here](https://github.com/floh22/LeagueBroadcastHub/blob/master/Overlays/ingame/)
-5. Add http://localhost:10001 as a browser source in OBS in your ingame scene
+3. Add http://localhost:9001/frontend as a browser source in OBS in your ingame scene
+4. Add http://localhost:9001/ as a browser source in OBS in your PickBan scene

 <!-- USAGE EXAMPLES -->
 ## Usage
+- Components of LBH can be en-/disabled separately.
+Enable Pick/Ban or Ingame as you need.

 - On first run League Broadcast Hub will download the latest DataDragon cache.
-  - It is currently far more than needed, but this project will at some point hopefully also be able to support [RCVolus Pick/Ban](https://github.com/RCVolus/lol-pick-ban-ui) frontend as well.
+  -  Champ Select data included to support a port of [RCVolus Pick/Ban](https://github.com/RCVolus/lol-pick-ban-ui)
+  -  Champ Select delay support added!
+No more waiting between champ select and ingame.
+Champ select is delayed by a configurable amount to reduce the way

 - If you wish to use OCR Data to augment the League of Legends API data, enable OCR in settings and start [LeagueOCR](https://github.com/floh22/LeagueOCR) before spectating.
   - Currently settings are otherwise not functional, but proposed future features.